TediusTimmy/BC-DeciCalc/Manuel.md

 Most of the navigation and commands are taken from the Unix tool `sc`.
 The tool `sc` was originally written with `vi` users in mind, and many choices reflect that.
 The color scheme, and that F7 exits, is taken from WordPerfect.

+### The Spreadsheet Screen
+The contents of the top line:
+* First, the currently selected cell
+* Whether that cell is a formula (VALUE) or a LABEL
+* The last computed value for that cell
+* If the character `#` is present, then the background thread is processing.
+NOTE : _changes to the sheet cannot be done while the sheet is updating_.
+* One of: `TL`, `TR`, `BL`, `BR`, `LT`, `LB`, `RT`, or `RB`.
+If the first character is `T` or `B`, then the sheet is computed in column-major order.
+If it is `L` or `R`, then the sheet is computed in row-major order.

+The second line is either: the formula in the current cell, or the computed value of the cell (if one is modifying the cell).
+The third line is the modification line: the formula or string in the current cell.
+Below this is the sheet proper.
+Hopefully, navigating the sheet proper is intuitive.

 ### Commands
 * Arrow keys : navigate.
 One can also use the vi keys `hjkl`.
 * Page Up / Page Down : move to the next screen of rows.
 One can also use `JK`.